wq/wq.app/packages/outbox/README.md

 **@wq/outbox** is a [wq.app] module providing an offline-cabable "outbox" of unsynced form entries for submission to a web service.  @wq/outbox integrates with [@wq/store] to handle offline storage, and with [@wq/model] for managing collections of editable objects.

-By default, @wq/outbox is designed to sync form submissions to the server *before* reflecting the same changes in the local @wq/model state.
+By default, @wq/outbox does not apply changes to the local @wq/model state until *after* form submissions are succesfully synced to the server.
 Accordingly, [@wq/app] is configured to show unsynced outbox records at the top of model list views and/or in a separate screen.
-As of wq.app 1.2, it is also possible to configure @wq/outbox to apply all changes to the local @wq/model state *immediately*, with syncing happening entirely in the background.
+As of wq.app 1.2, it is also possible to configure @wq/outbox to optimistically apply @wq/model changes *immediately*, with syncing happening in the background.

 As of wq.app 1.2, @wq/outbox is based on [Redux Offline], and leverages its strategies for detecting network state and retrying failed submissions.
 Most notably, Redux Offline schedules sync attempts automatically, whereas @wq/outbox in wq.app 1.1 and earlier relied on @wq/app to manage the sync interval.